Duplicate groups to create a master list and email list

 Email marketing and outreach campaigns can be important for many small businesses, and Less Annoying CRM has built an integration with industry leader Mailchimp to help make it easier to connect with your contacts.
 With this integration you can create a two-way connection between LACRM and MailChimp, allowing you to manage email campaigns through MailChimp while automatically logging this activity in the CRM.

-This integration works by syncing a group in LACRM to an audience in Mailchimp, so any contacts added or removed in Mailchimp or LACRM will be passed to the other system.
+This integration works by syncing a group in LACRM to an audience or tag in Mailchimp, so any contacts added or removed in Mailchimp or LACRM will be passed to the other system.
 There are two important reasons you may not want to sync a master group list with Mailchimp:

 - If a contact does not have an email address, they will be removed from the group syncing with Mailchimp.